b3-fun/anyspend-x402-demo/ANYSPEND-INTEGRATION.md

 - **Verification**: Fast off-chain validation of payment signatures and balances
 - **Settlement**: On-chain execution of approved transactions
 - **No Infrastructure**: You don't need to run blockchain nodes or manage keys
-- **Public & Free**: The default facilitator at `https://facilitator.x402.org` is open and free to use
+- **Production Ready**: The AnySpend facilitator at `https://mainnet.anyspend.com/x402` accepts any token and pays out in USDC

 ---